judgewest2000/ZebraCPCL_JS_Generator/README.md

 Limitations
 ===========
 Currently limited to Zebra 3" format printers using CPCL.

-Further developments will allow template based formatting to allow you to
+If people express interest (or if you fork it), I'll build for different width sizes.